 Title II of the JJDP Act allocates funds to states by formula, based on the under age 18 youth population.
 To receive funds, states must be in compliance with the four core requirements of the JJDP Act: 1) deinstitutionalization of status offenders, 2) sight and sound separation of juveniles and adult offenders, 3) removal of juveniles from adult jails and lockups, and 4) reduction of minority overrepresentation in the juvenile justice system.
-Virginia's share of federal Title II funds was \$1,415,000 for 2009, up approximately 10% over the prior year.
+Virginia's share of federal Title II funds was \$1,357,000 for 2010, down approximately 4.1% from the prior year.